zoharehan/tlixhypatia/README.md

   - npm install react-bootstrap bootstrap
   - pip install Django-crispy-forms

-# How to turn on our application
+# Essentials needed to know to use our application

 ### Models & Migrations ###

 everytime you make a new model, or if you're running this for the first time, run these commands in your terminal when you are in the hypatia folder:

 1. python3 manage.py makemigrations
 2. python3 manage.py migrate